Gentlemen's Game

-Gentlemen's Game is the sixth Korean studio album (eleven overall) by South Korean boy band 2PM.
+Gentlemen's Game is the sixth Korean and eleventh overall studio album by South Korean boy band 2PM.
 The album was released on September 13, 2016, by JYP Entertainment as a celebration of their eight-year anniversary together.
-It was the final release by 2PM before the members began their mandatory military service.
+It was the final Korean release by 2PM before the members began their mandatory military service.

 Background and release

-On September 4, 2016, 2PM member Lee Junho posted a schedule of 2PM's new album release dates.
+On September 4, 2016, 2PM's eighth anniversary since debuting, 2PM member Lee Jun-ho posted a schedule of 2PM's new album release dates.
 The teaser images of the members were released from September 5 to September 8, the music video teaser was released on September 9, and the track list and album spoiler were released on September 10.
 The final teaser was a choreography spoiler uploaded to JYP Entertainment's YouTube channel on September 11.
-The official music video for the title track "Promise (I'll Be)" was posted on September 13, along with the release of the full album.
+The official music video for the title track "Promise (I'll Be)" was released on September 13, along with the release of the full album.
+On the same day of the album's release, 2PM member Taecyeon announced that it would be the group's final Korean music release prior to the group going on hiatus due to the group's members enlisting in the South Korean military.

+Composition

+The album consists of eleven tracks, primarily of the electro-R&B genre, seven of which credit 2PM members Taecyeon, Wooyoung, or Chansung for lyrics and/or composition.
+The title track, "Promise (I'll Be)", was co-written and co-composed by 2PM member Taecyeon.
+One of the tracks written by Chansung, "Make Love", was notably banned by the Korean Broadcasting System due to its lyrics describing one's desire to have sex with a lover.